robsquires/load-test-artefacts/search/results/loadtest-1917/README.md

 ##### Conclusion

-* Search-query:
+* Search-query

 The desired 300ms average response rate is within a throughput of 220/sec, although the 90% line breaks the threshold at around 200/sec.
 The application server will not accept requests above 220/sec.

 * CloudView

 The are some QueryProcessingExceptions thrown in these tests because of unknown URL prefixes (e.g. 'Unknown prefix in UQL query: MH370").
 The 90% line breaks the 300ms response at around 120/sec.
 At a throughput of 170/sec the average response times rises above 300ms.